joeyallen761/joeyallen761.github.io/_projects/project1.md

 image: "/images/Projects/BasketballAppScreenshots/icon.jpg"
 ---

-This is a project that employs a medley of huggingface models, speech-to-text, time-series analysis, visualization, and LLM prompt engineering to provide feedback to a basketball player as they practice their shot.
+This is a project that employs computer vision, speech-to-text, time-series analysis, visualization, and LLM prompt engineering to provide feedback to a basketball player as they practice their shot.

 <p align="center">
   <img src="../images/Projects/BasketballAppScreenshots/labeledscreenshot.png" alt="My second photo" width="400"/><br/>